olbrichattila/php-request-response/README.md

 ```
 ### Create your own validation class:
-### 1. Create a new class following inheriging the class
+### 1. Create a new class following inheriting the class
 ```
 <?php